shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 ## Requirements

 The most important feature of this bootstrapper is the very limited set of dependencies.
-In-fact this works with just busybox provided the wget applet is built-in.
+In-fact, this works with just busybox -- provided the wget applet is built-in.
 The only required dependencies are:

 - bash-like shell (e.g. bash, dash, ash)
 - wget